 - explosion protection and isolation concepts and design

 - the requirements of UK and EU regulations for equipment for use in potentially explosive atmospheres and for explosion protection equipment (the ATEX directive)

-- past incidents, statistics and why we study previous accidents.
+- the lessons learnt from past incidents, statistics and why we study previous accidents.